percona/postgresql-docs/docs/solutions/postgis.md

-# PostGIS
+# Spatial data manipulation

 !!! admonition "Version added: 15.3"

-PostGIS is the open-source extension that allows storing and manipulating spacial data in PostgreSQL.
+Organizations dealing with spatial data need to store it somewhere and manipulate it.
+PostGIS is the open-source extension for PostgreSQL that allows doing just that.
+It adds support for storing the spatial data types such as:

-Spatial data includes the following data types:

 * Geographical data like points, lines, polygons, GPS coordinates that can be mapped on a sphere.
 * Geometrical data.
 This is also points, lines and polygons but they apply to a 2D surface.

 To operate with spacial data inside SQL queries, PostGIS supports [spacial functions](https://postgis.net/docs/reference.html#SRS_Functions) like distance, area, union, intersection.
 It uses the spacial indexes like [R-Tree](https://en.wikipedia.org/wiki/R-tree) and [Quadtree](https://en.wikipedia.org/wiki/Quadtree) for efficient processing of database operations.
 Read more about supported spacial functions and indexes in [PostGIS documentation](https://postgis.net/workshops/postgis-intro/introduction.html).

+By deploying PostGIS with Percona Distribution for PostgreSQL, you receive the open-source spatial database that you can use in various areas without vendor lock-in.

 ## When to use PostGIS